-451.9.5 DATA REDACTION
+451.6.4 DATA REDACTION

 Before releasing video to an individual, the general public, or the media, video may be redacted to protect identities, remove offensive portions, and other reasons as detailed in the Data Practices Act.
-In the event of a high-profile incident, the Chief of Police must consult with the General Manager of Metro Transit and the Regional Administrator of the Metropolitan Council as part of the decision-making process to the release of BWC recording(s).
+In the event of a high-profile incident, the Chief of Police must consult with the General Manager of Metro Transit and the Regional Administrator of the Metropolitan Council as part of the decision-making process to the release of such recordings.